-- Proposal (no more than five pages, double spaced, in Times New Roman 11-point font, inclusive of any footnotes or endnotes).
+- Proposal (no more than five pages, double spaced, in Arial or Helvetica 11-point font, inclusive of any footnotes or endnotes).

 - Up to two additional pages of images, musical scores, or other similar supporting non-text materials (optional)

-- Bibliography (without annotation, no more than two pages, in Times New Roman 11-point font)
+- Bibliography (without annotation, no more than two pages, in Arial or Helvetica 11-point font)

-- Publications list (no more than two pages, in Times New Roman 11-point font)
+- Publications list (no more than two pages, in Arial or Helvetica 11-point font)

-- A brief personal statement of up to one page (double spaced, in Times New Roman 11-point font) describing your intellectual trajectory as a scholar
+- A brief personal statement of up to one page (double spaced, in Arial or Helvetica 11-point font) describing your intellectual trajectory as a scholar

-- A brief writing sample (no more than five pages total, single or double spaced, including any footnotes or endnotes, in Times New Roman 11-point font), including a brief description of context and the sample’s relation to the proposed project
+- A brief writing sample (no more than five pages total, single spaced, including any footnotes or endnotes, in Arial or Helvetica 11-point font), including a brief description of context and the sample’s relation to the proposed project

-- In the 2022-23 competition year, this program does not accept reference letters.
+- In the 2023-24 competition year, this program will not accept reference letters.